€25 Find Cheap Flights from Belgium to Dublin

 What is the cheapest month to fly to Dublin?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Dublin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights to Dublin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

-The cheapest month for flights to Dublin is February, where tickets cost €44 on average for one-way flights.
-On the other hand, the most expensive months are December and November, where the average cost of tickets from Belgium is €124 and €99 respectively.
-For return trips, the best month to travel is January with an average price of €66.
+The cheapest month for flights to Dublin is November, where tickets cost €17 on average for return flights.
+On the other hand, the most expensive months are July and June, where the average cost of tickets from Belgium is €58 and €54 respectively.
+For one-way flights, the best month to travel is March with an average price of €16.

 How far in advance should I book a flight to Dublin?